 Once you have a clear understanding of your soil’s condition, it’s time to incorporate amendments that will improve its structure, fertility, and water retention.

 Organic matter, such as compost, is a popular choice for enhancing soil health.
-Compost is decomposed organic material, like leaves, grass clippings, and kitchen scraps, that adds nutrients and beneficial microorganisms to the soil.
+Compost is decomposed organic material, like farmyard manure which adds nutrients and beneficial microorganisms to the soil.

 Balancing soil nutrients